About the Journal

 Peer Review Process

-After an article is submitted to a journal, the journal editors screen the manuscript and decide whether or not to send it for full peer review.
-Manuscripts rejected at this stage are insufficiently original, have serious scientific flaws, are written in poor English, or are outside the aims and scope of the journal.
-Those that meet the minimum criteria will normally be sent to at least two peer reviewers for review.
-Authors of manuscripts rejected at this stage are usually informed within two weeks of receipt.
+After an article has been submitted to the journal, the journal editors review the manuscript and decide whether to reject it or send it for full peer review.
+Manuscripts rejected at this stage are either outside the aims and scope of the journal, or are insufficiently original, have serious research flaws or are written in poor English.
+Manuscripts that meet the minimum criteria for publication in STRIDON: Studies in Translation and Interpreting will be sent to at least two reviewers for review.
+Authors of manuscripts rejected at this stage will normally be informed within two weeks of receipt of the manuscript.

 Type of peer review

-To ensure that the review process is as objective as possible, STRIDON: Studies in Translation and Interpreting uses a double-blind review system, whereby the reviewers remain anonymous to the author(s) throughout and after the review process, while the identity of the author(s) is also concealed from the reviewers.
-This is achieved by removing the author's identifying information from the article before it is submitted to the reviewers.
+To ensure that the review process is as objective as possible, STRIDON: Studies in Translation and Interpreting uses a double-blind review system, whereby the reviewers remain anonymous to the author(s) throughout and after the review process, and the identity of the author(s) is also concealed from the reviewers.
+This is achieved by asking the author(s) to submit two versions of the manuscript: one with the author(s)’ details and one anonymous.
+The anonymous version, without the authors’ identifying information, is then submitted to the reviewers.
 Only the editors know the identities of all parties involved.

-The reviewer database of the journal STRIDON is constantly updated.
-The editors try to match reviewers to each paper according to their expertise.
+The journal’s reviewer database is updated on an ongoing basis.
+The editors try to match reviewers to each manuscript according to their expertise.

 Reviewers' reports